 Sourced from Hubspot

 In this digital era, the average person is consuming information faster than any other generation.
 Marketers are always on the hunt to find new and creative ways to market to their target segment that doesn’t come across as intrusive or aggravating.
-By using an inbound methodology combined with your content marketing strategy, your target audience will feel like they are being educated and entertained on topics they enjoy, but rather than sold too.
+By using an inbound methodology combined with your content marketing strategy, your target audience will feel like they are being educated and entertained on topics they enjoy, rather than sold too.

 2. Optimize Strategy for Voice Search